Good Reductions of Shimura Varieties of Hodge Type in Arbitrary Unramified Mixed Characteristic, Part II

+To check that all these three properties hold it suffices to check that they hold over $\bar V_1:=V/pV\otimes_k k_1$, where $k_1$ is the perfection of $\kappa$.
+Here are two ways to argue that all these three properties hold over $\bar V_1$ (the first one works only for $p\ge 5$).

-{\bf (i)} For $p\ge 5$, the fact that we can assume that the properties (a) to (c) hold over $\kappa$ follows from [Fa, Thm.
-5 iii)] applied over the discrete valuation ring $O_2:=V\otimes_{W(k)} W(\kappa^{\text{perf}})$ that dominates $O_1$ (based on the property 3.8 (d), the arguments for these are entirely the same as the ones of [Va1, Subsect.
-5.2]).
+{\bf (i)} For $p\ge 5$, the fact that we can assume that properties (a) to (c) hold over $\bar V_1$ (resp. directly over $V\otimes_{W(k)} \scrR^\wedge$) follows from [Fa, Thm.
+5 iii)] applied over the discrete valuation ring $V\otimes_{W(k)} W(k_1)$ that dominates $O_1$ (resp. from [Fa, Thm.
+5*]).
+Based on the property 3.6 (e), the arguments are the same as the ones of [Va1, Subsect.
+5.2].